Akinyemi-samuel/Course-Hub-Android/README.md

 - Users can reset their password securely using the "Forgot Password" functionality.
 - A reset link is sent to the user's registered email address.

+### Offline Access

+- The Android application utilizes Room Database for offline access to view courses.
+- Limited functionalities are available offline, primarily focused on viewing courses.

 ### Additional Features